-a total of nine on both hands; and now I am counting backwards nine eight seven six five leva Kraule though given previous optimistic dates, perhaps one shouldn't expect too much from this new plan.
+a total of nine on both hands; and now I am counting backwards nine eight seven six five

 - five is the number of my grandfather's left hand fingers.
 Four right hand and five left hand fingers.
 I can only count 11 out of ten.